 Discover heritage streetscapes, firefighting history, rare shopping and local cheeses in the country town of Coolamon.
 There are charming pubs with wide verandahs, beautiful picnic spots with manicured gardens and impressive bike and walking tracks.

 Amble along Cowabbie Street and admire the heritage buildings.
-Browse boutiques such as Treats and Treasures and stop at the Up-To-Date Store, a museum and gift store with the Ajanta Cafe and the Lamson cash railway system, the only ball-style cash carrier in the world in its original location.
+Browse boutiques such as Treats and Treasures and stop at the Up-To-Date Store Cultural Precinct, which houses a museum featuring an agricultural machinery collection, as well as a gift store, the Little Rustic Pantry and the Lamson cash railway system, the only ball-style cash carrier in the world in its original location.